craftablescience/pumpkinsp/README.md

 A website devoted to Pumpkin Spice!

-A project by Amanda and Brendan in ECS class.
+A project by Amanda and Brendan in Exploring Computer Science class in 2017.